The Unrealized Divine Repentance Extending Beyond David’s Lifetime

 Scores of other Psalms could pertain to the Latter Years of David.

 With much disquietness of soul at his own shortcomings, and with the waning strength of old age, David was determined to prepare for Solomon’s reign.
 David hoped that the boy, Jedidiah, could carry the torch of the Covenant beyond where he left off.
-As demonstrated in Psalm 72, it is very clear that David was to fulfill the lofty vision of the Davidic Covenant.
+As demonstrated in Psalm 72, it is very clear that David was putting his hope in Solomon to fulfill the lofty vision of the Davidic Covenant.
 Nevertheless, it is also true that David was looking beyond Solomon unto another more mysterious character who was destined to become King in David’s stead.
-In other words, there is a sense that David knew Solomon wouldn’t have foretold in Psalm 72 and other like prophecies.
+In other words, there is a sense that David knew Solomon wouldn’t have the wherewithal to fulfill the glory foretold in Psalm 72 and other like prophecies.
 We know this is the case in retrospect, but David knew this while he was still alive!
 For, it was communicated to him by God as an answer to his groaning and weeping throughout the years.
 For example, consider Psalm 109 & Psalm 110.

 Compilation Message: Psalm 109 à Psalm 110